gdg-x/hoverboard/data/child.md

 ### What facilities are available for parents?

-On conference days, we'll provide a 'chill space' — a refuge for parents and children at the venue.
-There is green space in the Beehive and Parliament building complex which is across the street from both venues.
-Please use these, weather permitting.

-We are also looking into a specific space for breast pumping/feeding — however, breastfeeding mums are welcome to feed wherever they feel comfortable doing so (with respect also to the needs of your child).
+During the conference, a private room will be available for breast pumping/feeding — please ask one of the organisers or volunteers if you wish to use this space.
+Breastfeeding mums are also welcome to feed wherever they feel comfortable doing so.
+Baby change tables are available in sign-posted bathrooms.

+On Wednesday and Thursday at 11am, The National Library runs a children's guided experience of the [He Tohu exhibition](https://natlib.govt.nz/he-tohu).
+Children do need to be supervised while on this tour.

+There are large foyer areas and cafes in both of our venues.
+There is a green space in the Beehive and Parliament buildings complex which is across the street.

-Please use the [foss4g-oceania-discuss e-mail list](https://lists.osgeo.org/mailman/listinfo/foss4g-oceania-discuss) or join us on the [Maptime Oceania Slack](https://bit.ly/maptimeau) to discuss with the FOSS4G organisers and coordinate with other conference parents.
-(Many of the organisers are also parents.)
+Please use the [foss4g-oceania-discuss e-mail list](https://lists.osgeo.org/mailman/listinfo/foss4g-oceania-discuss) or join us on the [Maptime Oceania Slack](https://bit.ly/maptimeau) to discuss with the conference organisers and coordinate with other conference parents (many of the organisers are also parents).